NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 sudo snap install microk8s --classic
 ```

-## Earth-2 Command Center
+## Earth-2 Kit Application

-E2CC provides a lot of information about what is happening in the console logs.
+The kit app provides a lot of information about what is happening in the console logs.
 Users are encouraged to watch the logs when unexpected behavior is observed.

-### My changes in E2CC are not reflected in the application
+### My changes in the kit app are not reflected in the application

-If you make changes to the E2CC source code and they are not reflected in the
+If you make changes to the kit app source code and they are not reflected in the
 application, you may need to perform a clean build of the application.

 ```bash